Skip to main content

 The Master of Science in Exercise & Sport Studies

-The Smith College master’s program in exercise and sport studies is devoted exclusively to the practice of intercollegiate coaching and athletic training of women's teams.
-Our goal is to produce quality intercollegiate coaches and athletic trainers for female athletes.
+The Smith College master’s program in exercise and sport studies is devoted exclusively to the practice of intercollegiate coaching of collegiate women’s teams.
+Our goal is to produce quality intercollegiate coaches for female athletes.
 Students with diverse and high-quality undergraduate backgrounds who have had intercollegiate athletic experience as players and coaches are prime candidates for the ESS master of science degree.

-The program is interdisciplinary by design, combining a background in social science and scientific information about exercise and sports with practical experiences encompassing all aspects of coaching and athletic training.
-Graduates of the program are ideally suited to take on the role of head coaches and athletic trainers of intercollegiate teams.
+The program is interdisciplinary by design, combining a background in social science and scientific information about exercise and sports with practical experiences encompassing all aspects of coaching.
+A unique and essential aspect of our program is that all students are required to engage in coaching work throughout the semester that makes up the practicum component of the degree.
+This practicum work is directly connected to the learning experiences students engage in within their classes.
+Graduates of the program are ideally suited to take on the role of head coaches and strength and conditioning coaches of intercollegiate teams.

 Note: Smith follows the tradition of using Latin degree names.
 For most graduate degrees, this means A.M. (artium magister) and S.M. (scientiae magister).
-Smith's graduate degree for exercise and sports science is the master of science or S.M.
+Smith’s graduate degree for exercise and sport studies is the master of science or S.M.

 The Master’s Program

-Since the passage of Title IX, the number of participants, sport opportunities and programs for girls and women has grown dramatically.
-Over more than three decades, programs at the intercollegiate athletic level for women have generally thrived as well.
+Since the passage of Title IX, the number of participants, sport opportunities, and programs for girls and women has grown dramatically.
+Over the last fifty years, programs at the intercollegiate athletic level for women have generally thrived as well.
 However, the percentage of women who serve as head coaches and administrators for these programs has precipitously declined.
-In 1972 more than 90 percent of women's collegiate athletic programs were headed and coached by women.
-By 2005, these positions were filled predominantly by men, while women headed only two percent of the men's teams.
-The situation is worse at the administrative level: one in 10 athletic programs have no women administrators at all.
-Recent longitudinal data on women's coaching in the workplace produced by Vivian Acosta and Linda Carpenter over the past 30 years corroborates this social fact.
+In 1972 more than 90 percent of women’s collegiate athletic programs were headed and coached by women.
+By 2005, these positions were filled predominantly by men, while women headed only two percent of the men’s teams.
+In 2024, the percentage of head coaching positions held by women throughout the NCAA hovered at 25%.

 The college already had many resources in place to address this need: an extensive library, a dedicated faculty, a highly qualified and diverse student population, and extensive computer and technological resources, all on a beautiful 143-acre campus.
-The current program offers a marvelous physical plant for sports and athletics that includes excellent outdoor and indoor facilities, a committed faculty in the Department of Exercise and Sport Studies and coaches in the Department of Athletics and Recreation.
+The current program offers a range of resources for sports and athletics that includes excellent outdoor and indoor facilities, a committed faculty in the Department of Exercise and Sport Studies and coaches in the Department of Athletics.
 The Department of Exercise and Sport Studies over the years has developed a rich curriculum that addresses the pedagogical and motor learning techniques critical for quality instruction, the sociocultural issues encountered in coaching, the biophysical knowledge base to properly train athletes, and the practical experience relevant to engage coaches broadly in the field of exercise, sport studies and athletics.

 Since Smith has 11 intercollegiate teams, the program’s primary goal is to place candidates as assistant coaches at the college.
 With Smith’s membership in the Five College Consortium and its location in the Pioneer Valley, some graduate candidates may be placed at nearby institutions to gain professional experience and be exposed to a diverse group of coaches who use a variety of approaches toward their sports.